Find out more about Life Savings Insurance

 1. What is Life Savings Insurance?

 Life Savings Insurance is a life insurance cover BCU provides to all eligible members.
 Your chosen nominee will receive a financial sum on your death.
-The amount received will depend on when you joined, your age and how much you have saved in BCU over the years.
+The amount received will depend on your age and your savings balance on the date of death.

 2. Is there a charge for this insurance?